NeoGeographyToolkit/StereoPipeline/docs/tools/texrecon.rst

 --out_dir <string>
    The directory where to write the textured mesh and other data.
+--texture_alg <string>
+   Use one of the two texture creation modes: 'center' (for a surface patch choose the image in which the patch shows up closer to the image center; this is the default), or 'area' (for a surface patch choose the image whose camera view direction is most aligned with the surface normal).
 --skip_local_seam_leveling
    If set, skip a postprocessing algorithm which may remove some seams but which on occasion can cause a crash.